pedsmoreira/casex-template/README.md

 ## About Casex Template

-Casex Template is a simple template engine that applies [Casex](https://dx.dev/casex) to all occurances in a template.
+Casex Template is a simple template engine that applies [the casex pattern](https://dx.dev/casex) to all occurances in a template.

-Templating engines are often made to be used in production and are very feature rich, including the option to loop through data, conditionals and more.
-Casex Template is very different from that, it was created to be used for scaffolding files and doing one simple task: replacing names and applying string style cases & pluralization on templates and file names.
+Often creating templates feels tedious and time consuming, we wanted to create an engine that lets you pretty much copy an example file, replace a few `__name__` patterns and you should be good to go.

 Here's a simple example of what a template might look like: